Author: Renee Morrison

 Tamarind Tequila Fizz

-Tamarind Tequila Fizz: A poolside cocktail recipe straight from Puerto Vallarta
+Tamarind Tequila Fizz: A Poolside Cocktail From Puerto Vallarta

 At the Buenaventura Grand Hotel in Puerto Vallarta, cocktails are serious business.
 As part of the hotel’s new liquid gastronomy program, chefs and bartenders are teaming up to create drinks that engage all five senses.
 One standout?
 The Tamarind Tequila Fizz — a poolside stunner that’s tangy, refreshing, and just a little spicy.